mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter4.md

 After creating Custom Speech Service (CSS) data sets, you need to instruct CSS to train models based on these data sets.

 Training acoustic and language models is easy to do in the CSS portal - point and click.
-But, before we do that, we'll take a pit stop an establish a baseline accuracy of the CSS capabilities using Microsoft's base models.
+But, before we do that, we'll take a pit stop and establish a baseline accuracy of the CSS capabilities using Microsoft's base models.

 > **Base Models - What Are They?**
 >